ZhongRuoyu/ntu-cz1115-project/README.txt

 April 2021

-This repository, as part of the CZ1115 mini project, is submitted to Nanyang Technological University as a graded assignment.
+This repository is submitted to Nanyang Technological University as part of a graded assignment.

 Directory Contents